Belarus scrambles fighter to force airliner to land, arrests opponent | Law-Order

 Belarus scrambles fighter to force airliner to land, arrests opponent

-Poland's prime minister called it a "reprehensible act of state terrorism" and said he was pushing for a summit of EU leaders this week to discuss immediate sanctions against Minsk.
-"I condemn in the strongest terms the detention of Roman Protasevich by Belarusian authorities, after a Ryanair passenger aircraft was hijacked," Mateusz Morawiecki said on Twitter.

-Belarusian authorities scrambled a fighter jet and flagged what turned out to be a false bomb alert to force a Ryanair plane to land on Sunday and then detained an opposition-minded journalist who was on board, drawing criticism from across Europe.
-In the dramatic incident, described by one EU leader as a hijacking, a Soviet-era MiG-29 fighter jet escorted a Ryanair-operated passenger plane flying from Athens to Lithuania.
+Belarusian authorities scrambled a fighter jet and flagged what turned out to be a false bomb alert to force a Ryanair plane to land on Sunday and then detained an opposition-minded journalist 5who was on board, drawing criticism from across Europe.
+In the incident, described by some EU leaders as a hijacking, a Soviet-era MiG-29 fighter jet escorted a Ryanair-operated passenger plane flying from Athens to Lithuania.
 The plane was suddenly diverted to Minsk, the capital of Belarus, where authorities detained journalist Roman Protasevich.

-"I condemn in the strongest terms the detention of Roman Protasevich by Belarusian authorities, after a Ryanair passenger aircraft was hijacked," Mateusz Morawiecki said on Twitter.
-A spokesperson for European Council Chairman Charles Michel said EU leaders would discuss "consequences and possible sanctions" over the incident.
+Polish Prime Minister Mateusz Morawiecki called the incident a "reprehensible act of state terrorism."
+A representative for European Council Chairman Charles Michel said EU leaders would discuss "consequences and possible sanctions" over the incident.
 Michel in a separate statement called for Protasevich to be released.

 Opponents accuse him of rigging a presidential election in his own favour last year and of then cracking down violently on the opposition.
 He denies electoral fraud.
 APPEAL TO NATO

 Protasevich, 26, worked for an online opposition news service NEXTA, a Telegram channel that broadcast footage of mass protests against Lukashenko last year at a time when it was hard for foreign media to do so.
-Protasevich, who now works for a different Telegram channel called Belamova and who describes himself on Twitter ironically as the first "journalist-terrorist" in history, is based in Lithuania.
+Protasevich now works for a different Telegram channel called Belamova and describes himself on Twitter ironically as the first "journalist-terrorist" in history.

 He is wanted in Belarus on extremism charges and stands accused of organising mass riots and of inciting social hatred, allegations he denies.
 Belarusian news agency BelTA reported that Lukashenko had personally ordered the warplane to escort the Ryanair plane to Minsk.
 No explosives were found, it said.